achuggi1/bad-bindings/bad-bindings.md

 - **Shield**: Requiring no maintenance, the shield is a defensive tool the Fighter will use automatically when moving away from an opponent.
 Lasting for a short time after movement, any attempt to attack the Fighter from the direction opposite of which she moved will be completely stopped.
 - **Spear**: Requiring no maintenance, the spear is a melee weapon that the Fighter will thrust out at anyone foolish enough to get to close.
 When wielded with her shield, it becomes very difficult to fight back.
 The spear can be thrust out in any direction the Fighter is not moving in, and extends one body-length out from her body.
 It can only hit one enemy at a time.
 - **Gun**: Requiring created bullets to maintain, the gun is a powerful ranged weapon that will kill most enemies in just a single shot.
 Built like a hand cannon, even the Fighter needs two hands to wield this unruly weapon (no shield or movement during use).
 However, she can use it in any direction once she stops moving and it will fire out in a line until it reaches a target (who will usually die).
-- **Dodge**: The Fighter is meant to offer a slow but steady combat experience, without many movement options.
-The Dodge feature may be reallocated to the Explorer or removed.

 ### Bindings ###